 Lector priest Idy (6th dyn., about 2300 B. C.) was entombed with miniature tools he needed for his service in his life time.
 (London, British Museum)

-In popular stories priests were credited with the power to bring wax animals to life, or roll back the waters of a lake (The world famous story about Moses leading his people through the Red Sea, has its roots here).
-Healing magic was a speciality of the priests who served Sekhmet, the fearsome goddess of plague.
+In popular stories, priests were credited with the power to bring wax animals to life, or roll back the waters of a lake (The world-famous story about Moses leading his people through the Red Sea, has its roots here).
+Healing magic was a specialty of the priests who served Sekhmet, the fearsome goddess of plague.
 Magic was not so much an alternative to medical treatment as a complementary therapy.
 Therefore, surviving medical-magical papyri contain spells, too.
 Just like in the journey of the dead into the Afterlife to join Re (filled with magical rites and spells), the knowledge of the name of the demons or gods gave the performer of magic power over them.
-The name and its correct spelling was of utmost importance.
+The name and its correct spelling were of utmost importance.
 Some "tool-boxes" of magicians have been excavated; and magic wands decorated with animals - the symbols of protective gods - or in the form of a snake.

-In most cases, magic was to secure the well being and health of a person, or to restore it.
+In most cases, magic was to secure the well-being and health of a person or to restore it.
 Negative magic was used in dynastic times to curse enemies of the public order, meaning the country or the king.
 Names of enemies written on clay tablets or similar items, or figurative representations of them (made of wax, clay...), were destroyed by force while reciting the respective damnation spells.
-Magical figurines were thought to be more effective if they incorporated something from the intended victim, such as hair.
+Magical figurines have been thought to be more effective if they incorporated something from the intended victim, such as hair.
 Execration figures from early as the end of the Old Kingdom have been found, and still in Graeco-Roman times (and far into the Middle Ages) the Egyptian pharao Nectanebos II. was considered a formidable magician who destroyed fleets of enemies using wax models in a basin.
 Magical spells that seek to destroy or kill become more common and more democratic in the Graeco-Roman era.
-Now not only the pharao or the high priests used them against enemies of the state, but every common men against other people he or she considered a foe.
+Now not only the pharao or the high priests used them against enemies of the state, but every common man against other people he or she considered a foe.
 In the 3rd century A.D., we find the first traces of the use of parts of mummies for negative magic, a practice that reached its climax in Coptic times.